adrianpriza-ai/free-gemini/cloudflare/README.md

 ## 📖 Project Introduction

-Gemini Web2API is a serverless proxy service deployed on Cloudflare Workers that converts the Google Gemini web interface into an OpenAI-compatible API interface.
-No server required, no API Key needed (optional), ready to use out of the box.
+Gemini Web2API runs on Cloudflare Workers and turns the Gemini web interface into an OpenAI-compatible API.
+No server, no required API key, works out of the box.

 ### Core Features